March 22nd 2016

 ii) “The next step would be to again close your eyes.
 This time, bring up a situation in which you usually feel less confident.
 Bring up the picture and then change your experience.
 Use your wonderful imagination and add the confident you to the picture.
 Feel what you would feel, see what you would see and even hear how the confident you now sounds in this situation.
 Add colour, sound and feelings to the picture of confidence.

 “The above exercise is a Neuro-Linguistic Programming (NLP) tool that has achieved amazing results with my clients.
 REMEMBER, the brain does not differentiate between what is real and what is imagined.
 That means every time you imagine the above scene - the new confident you, your brain experiences it as if it is really happening and releases the chemicals around the body that a confident person would experience.
 Before long you will be able walk into the ‘real’ situation that used to cause you a crisis of confidence in a totally new way.
 Your brain will see the event as something it has experienced before and go into the calm, in control and much more confident you.”

 “Discover the unique beauty in you.
 Celebrate what makes you happy about your body and embrace your imperfections – we all have them,” says Elaine.
 “Pay less attention to how you think you ‘should’ look and more attention to loving yourself for who you are; both on the inside and outside.”

-For more tips and information on a more confident mindset, download T The Teacher’s new app: Tranceform 3T, which is available through the App Store, £2.29 and Google Play, £1.99.
-It comprises of three hypno-therapeutic audio tracks dealing with relaxation, ego-strengthening and confidence.
+For more tips and information on a more confident mindset, download T The Teacher’s app: Tranceform 3T, which is available through the App Store, £2.29 and Google Play, £1.99.
+It comprises three hypno-therapeutic audio tracks dealing with relaxation, ego-strengthening and confidence.